kevinpapst/AdminLTEBundle/README.md

 Go ahead and [read the full documentation](Resources/docs/), then install and enjoy your new theme!

+__AdminLTE-Bundle Demo__

+In order to see a working example this bundle is showcased in a separate demo-application: [AdminLTEBundle-Demo](https://github.com/kevinpapst/AdminLTEBundle-Demo).

 ## Features

 Some of the main features of this theme bundle: